shrynx/rollup-plugin-bucklescript/README.md

 ]
 ```

+### `includeStandardLibrary`

+**Note: This is an advance feature and may not work as intended**
+Bucklescript comes with OCaml standard library complied to javascript.
+Choose whether to bundle functions from standard library.
+Defaults to `true`.

 ## Examples

 Check the [examples folder](https://github.com/shrynx/rollup-plugin-bucklescript/tree/master/examples) in the github repo.

 ## Caveats

 Please use `es6` for `module` option as rollup works only with es modules.
 But this breaks integration with with react,
 thought it can be easily solved by following the helpful error message provided by rollup.